aliktab/Ardu_PCA9685/README.txt

-Arduino Library for the PCA9685 chip.
+Arduino Library for the PCA9685 chip (used Arduino I2C Master Library).

 The PCA9685 is an I2C-bus controlled 16-channel LED controller optimized for LCD Red/Green/Blue/Amber (RGBA) color backlighting applications.
 Each LED output has its